 Try a few of these self-love exercises:

 - Words of Affirmation – Encourage yourself by using language that embodies confidence, even you are not confident in yourself yet.
-Speak these statements aloud for best results.
+Most experts recommend you say these statements aloud to achieve the best results.
+Try looking at yourself in the mirror as you repeat these affirmations.

 2. Celebrate Your Child’s Achievements